m4cd/budgeter/README.md

 ## Components:

 ### Account
 The assumption is we operate within one account.
-You can treat it as one bank account when you have all your money for different purposes
+You can treat it as one bank account when you have all your money for different purposes.
+You can top-up your account whenever you want to.

+It has two parameters printed in the summary:
+- saldo - it is the amount of money you have on your account.
+It changes when you spend the money you have in your budgets or pay your bills
+- money left - it is the amount of money you can spend on everyday life.
+It takes into account that you will spend all you have in your budgets and pay all your bills.

 ### Budget
 Budget is essentially an amount of money you want to spend on particular purpose.

+You can
-1. Top-up budget
+1. Top-up budget - add money to your budget.

-2. Spend budget
+2. Spend budget - spend money from your budget

-3. Delete budget
+3. Delete budget - remove your budget

 ### Bill
+Bill is a liability you are obliged to pay in certain period.

-1. Delete bill
+1. Create a bill
-2. Pay the bill
+2. Delete a bill
+3. Pay the bill - removes money from your account which simulates a bank transfer and changes bill status from UNPAID to PAID
-3. Reset all bills
+4. Reset all bills - changes the status of all bills to UNPAID